 - Strained family relationships

-- Strong sense of hopelessness often accompanied by suicidal thinking
+- A strong sense of hopelessness often accompanied by suicidal thinking

 - Trouble adjusting to retirement